viktordimitrov89/SumUp-Promo-project/README.md

 - ✅ **New merchants show a higher product success rate (88.1%) than established (84.5%)** — despite lower volume, promo merchants convert reliably across product types.
 - 💰 **~4:1 revenue-to-discount ratio** — €1,557.6 in net revenue contribution against €389.2 given in discounts so far.
 - 🔍 **Sanity check on established merchants** — average transaction value pre- vs. post-promo launch shows no meaningful shift, ruling out cannibalization of existing merchant spend.
+- 📈 **Established merchant GMV jumped ~36-40% the month the promo launched** — established GMV was flat-to-declining in June–July, then rose sharply in August and plateaued in September.
+Since established merchants don't receive the reduced fee themselves, this pattern is consistent with a **positive spillover effect** (e.g. increased platform visibility or overall traffic), though it isn't proof of direct causation.
+- ⚠️ **Data quality note** — 4 merchants have a first transaction on/after Aug 1 but were never flagged with `reduced_fee_promo`.
+Excluding them from the established baseline lowers the promo lift figure from 39.9% to ~36.0%, confirming the growth signal isn't an artifact of misclassification.

 ---